MicrosoftDocs/biztalk-docs/biztalk/install-and-config-guides/set-up-and-install-prerequisites-for-biztalk-server-2016.md

 2. Expand **Local Users and Groups**, and select **Groups**.
 3. Right-click the **Administrators** group, and select **Add to Group**. **Add** your accounts, and select **OK** to save your changes.

-## Change the computer name to less than 15 characters (optional)
+## Change the computer name (optional)
 If your computer name is longer than 15 characters, then BizTalk Server configuration fails.
-To change the computer name:
+To change the computer name to less than 15 characters:

 1. In **Server Manager** > **Dashboard**, select **Local Server**.
 2. In **Properties**, select the Computer name property to change it.